Shukunosawa Dam

 Shukunosawa Dam (宿の沢ダム) is an earthfill dam located in Miyagi Prefecture in Japan.
 The dam is used for irrigation.
-The catchment area of the dam is 1.3 km^{2}.
-The dam impounds about 22 ha of land when full and can store 1210 thousand cubic meters of water.
+The catchment area of the dam is 1.3 km2.
+The dam impounds about 22 ha of land when full and can store 1210 thousand cubic metres of water.
 The construction of the dam was started on 1977 and completed in 2003.